le-liang/ResourceAllocationV2X/README.md

 # ResourceAllocationV2X
-This project contains MATLAB codes for the paper:
+This project contains MATLAB codes for the following paper.
+Please consider citing the paper if you find it of any help.

 L. Liang, G. Y. Li, and W. Xu "Resource allocation for D2D-enabled vehicular communications," IEEE Transactions on Communications, vol. 65, no. 7, pp. 3186-3197, Jul.
 2017.